Horne Lake Caves Provincial Park

 2014-15 - CCC funding supported fabrication and volunteer and park operator installation of

-a system of aluminum ramps and ladders in Horne Lake Main Cave.
-By bridging across
+of aluminum ramps and ladders in Horne Lake Main Cave.
+By bridging across sections of

-sections of flowstone, the structures make it possible to maintain a loop tour illustrating how
+flowstone, the structures make it possible to maintain a loop tour illustrating how previously

-previously impacted flowstone can recover its natural appearance over time.
-The ramp
+impacted flowstone can recover its natural appearance over time.
+The ramp system captures

 2011-13 - CCC funds provided A/V equipment for a “Canadian Cave Conservancy Theatre”